boutproject/BOUT-dev/manual/sphinx/user_docs/laplacian.rst

 :math:`g^{xy} \neq 0`, ``Laplace_perp`` calls ``D2DXDY(f)`` which applies a boundary
 condition to ``dfdy = DDY(f)`` before calculating ``DDX(dfdy)`` with a slightly different result than the way boundary conditions are applied in ``LaplaceXY``.

+-  The finite difference implementation of ``LaplaceXY`` passes non-zero values for the boundary conditions in the same way as the ``Laplacian`` solvers.
+   The value in the first boundary cell of the initial guess (second argument to ``solve()``) is used as the boundary value.
+(Note that this value is imposed as a boundary condition on the returned solution at a location half way between the last grid cell and first boundary cell.)

 .. _sec-LaplaceXZ: